Travel & Safety plan

 Life threatening situation — ﬁrst aid — buddy rescue — alarm — contact the next of kin — incident description.

-and health status as well about any other relief efforts that may be available.
+and health status as well as any other relief efforts that may be available.

 First aid kit — guide